vortexntnu/vortex-deep-learning-pipelines/mask-detection/README.md

 1. Run the Stonefish simulation with a segmentation camera enabled.
 2. Launch `mask-detection` to extract labeled object detections.
 3. Optionally record outputs with `mask_classifier`.
-4. Use generated masks and detections for model training (e.g., YOLOv8, UNet).
+4. Use generated masks and detections for model training (e.g., YOLOv8, UNet), it generates in the `$HOME\seg_frames` directory.
+It also generates a `legend.csv`.

 ---